Characteristics and prevalence of fake social media profiles with AI-generated faces: Data collection

 \subsection{TwitterGAN dataset}

-The \dataset{TwitterGAN} dataset comprises a total of 1,353 Twitter accounts that use GAN-generated human faces as their profiles.
-We collected their recent tweets using Twitter's V2 API when it was still freely available and downloaded their profile pictures.
-Twitter allowed public access to user profile pictures in various resolutions.
+The \dataset{TwitterGAN} dataset comprises a total of 1,420 Twitter accounts that use GAN-generated human faces as their profiles.
+We collected their profile information and recent tweets for analysis.
+When Twitter's V2 API was still available, we used it to collect the data for most of the accounts.
+After Twitter shut down its free API, we manually collected the data through Twitter's web interface.
+We also downloaded their profile pictures.
+Twitter allowed public access to these pictures in various resolutions.
 We primarily aimed for the 400-by-400-pixel versions, although some variations in resolution and aspect ratios exist.

-The dataset contains multiple account groups collected between November 2022 and May 2023.
+The dataset contains multiple account groups collected between November 2022 and January 2024.
 The timeline of data collection and notes can be found in Table~\ref{tab:twitter_gan}.
-The initial identification of some of these accounts was done by the Twitter user \account{conspirator0}, while others were spotted by the authors.
+The initial identification of some of these accounts was done by the Twitter user @conspirator0, while others were spotted by the authors.
 Following this, we conducted a thorough inspection to verify the nature of these accounts.

-As mentioned earlier, the GAN-generated faces are very realistic, and participants in controlled experiments can no longer distinguish them from real human faces~\citep{nightingale2022ai}.
-Therefore, we cannot definitely determine the nature of the accounts in \dataset{TwitterGAN}.
-However, we have identified several distinctive characteristics of GAN-generated faces that bolster confidence in their identification.
+As mentioned earlier, the GAN-generated faces are very realistic, and layman participants in controlled experiments can no longer distinguish them from real human faces~\citep{nightingale2022ai}.
+However, after reading extensive literature and reviewing a large number of GAN-generated human faces, we have identified several distinctive characteristics of these faces that bolster our confidence in their identification.
 First, GANs consistently show face landmarks, especially the eyes, at the same location in the generated pictures~\citep{yang2019exposing}.
-This feature becomes evident when comparing multiple GAN-generated faces side by side, as illustrated in Fig.~\ref{fig:samples_tiled}.
-Second, many GAN-generated pictures have clear defects, which will be discussed in the next section.
+This feature becomes evident when comparing multiple GAN-generated faces side by side, as illustrated in Figure~\ref{fig:samples_tiled}.
+Second, many GAN-generated pictures have clear defects, which will be discussed in Section~\ref{sec:heuristics}.
 Third, some profile pictures contain watermarks explicitly revealing their machine-generated origin.